-Compare at this site to DIAMOND NET, another block whose form relies on its border, and quite similar to a style beloved in Japanese patchwork.
-For a beautifully illustrated book on Japanese geometric quilt designs, see JAPANESE QUILT BLOCKS TO MIX AND MATCH by Susan Briscoe.
-Compare the squared partitioning of this block with HANDCRAFT and ACROBATS.
+Compare at this site with DIAMOND NET and QUILTER'S DELIGHT, whose form relies on its borders, and quite similar to a style beloved in Japanese patchwork.
+For a beautifully illustrated book on Japanese geometric quilt designs, see JAPANESE QUILT BLOCKS TO MIX AND MATCH by Susan Briscoe, compare with design #17, named Kurume Kasuri Gakubuchi (FRAME BLOCK) on p.54.
+Compare also the squared partitioning of this pattern with HANDCRAFT and ACROBATS.

 |